-Checks will be carried out on all adults aged over 16 who live with a member of boarding staff in boarding College accommodation and include an enhanced DBS and List 99 check.
-This also applies to family members who visit regularly and stay overnight regularly or on occasion.
-Details of these checks will be held on file as opposed to the Single Central Register19.
+Checks will be carried out on all adults aged over 16 who live with a member of boarding staff in boarding College accommodation and will include an enhanced DBS and List 99 check.
+This also applies to family members who visit regularly and stay overnight regularly.
+Details of these checks will be held on file as opposed to the Single Central Register.